DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #Eleventh Entry

 Great progress has been made yet again, woo.
 I have removed the bug mentioned above.
-I have also created the log in button.
+I have also created the login button.
 I have implemented the page mentioned above, it looks very slick.
 Goals:

 * Store and retrieve song, ensuring song is stored under user profile.